Martchus/tageditor/README.md

 All files will get the album name "The Album", the artist "The Artist" and the cover image from the file "/path/to/image".

 ## Build instructions
-The tageditor depends on c++utilities, qtutilities and tagparser.
-Is built in the same way as these libaries.
+The application depends on c++utilities, qtutilities and tagparser and is built in the same way as these libaries.

-The following Qt 5 modules are requried: core gui script widgets webenginewidgets/webkitwidgets
+The following Qt 5 modules are requried: core gui script widgets webenginewidgets/webkitwidgets*

+* If webenginewidgets is installed on the system, the editor will link against this module.
+To force usage of webkitwidgets add "CONFIG+=forcewebkit" to the qmake arguments.

+## TODO
+- Use padding to prevent rewriting the entire file to save tags.
+- Support more tag formats (EXIF, PDF metadata, ...).